codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-can-clone-a-running-vm-in-2-seconds/index.md

   works
 - How to handle network and IP duplicates on cloned VMs
 - Turning a Dockerfile into a rootfs for the MicroVM (quickly)

+There are also still improvements we can do to improve the speed of cloning.
+We still do many API calls sequentially, and the speed of our filesystem (`xfs`) can be improved.
+Currently it gets fragmented quickly, due to many random writes.

 Over the upcoming months we’ll write more about this.
 If you have any questions related to this, don’t hesitate to